Jay-Bear/Jay-Bear/README.md

 # Jay Bear
-## Literally a bear.
+## Literally a Bear
 Hello!
 I'm Jay.

 ## I'm currently working on...
-### Research.
+### Research
-Recurrent neural networks for processing.
-Theoretical underpinnings for this (norms, dynamics, Lipschitzness, *etc.*).
+A new class of neural network architectures.

 ## I'm currently learning...
-### Dynamical Systems Theory and Bifurcations
+### W*-Algebras and Representation Categories
-Required for research.
+Yeah.

 ## I'm looking to collaborate on...
-### Haskell projects.
+### Nothing
-Specifically machine-learning-related.
+A little too busy right now.

 ## I'm looking for help with...
-### Nothing.
+### Understanding cuDNN Algorithms
-I'm fine right now.
+Why does `tf32` exist?
+Seriously?
+What purpose does it serve?

+Oh boy you know what I *really* need?
+Less precision.
+Wonderful.

 ## Ask me about...
-### Haskell.
+### Haskell or Machine Learning.
 Anything!
-It's my favorite language.

 ## How to reach me...
 ### Email!